joshlangley/monocle/README.md

 # Tasks for Pre-Alpha version (0.0.*)
 [-] Example - self.ex
-[-] Make page tabs vertical (aligned left) - Bryden, Carter [] Rebuild initial code as better - Josh
+[-] Make page tabs vertical (aligned left) - Bryden, Carter [] FIGURE OUT THE NEW ERROR (Why does it suddenly think there's nothing in the list?
+[I think the nblist]) - <Open>
+[] Rebuild initial code as better - Josh
-[] Make snazzy backdrops for no open page - Josh
+[-] Make snazzy backdrops for no open page - Josh
-[] Make code for no open page - Josh
+[] Make and test code for no open page - Josh
-[] Make code for no open sections - Josh
+[] Make and test code for no open sections - Josh
-[] Make code for no open notebooks - Josh
+[] Make and test code for no open notebooks - Josh
 [] Export logo icons (Main - 512x512 and Symbolic - 16x16) - Ben
 [] Make ability to add notebooks, sections, and pages - <OPEN>
 [] Learn how to insert plain text editor widget - Bryden